EffieSong/openframeworks/Assignment_8/README.md

  Temperature controls the color of circle

- Sunrise and sunset time controls the background color
+ Sunrise and sunset time control the background color